nishchay/translations/static/english/learningCenter/v2.0/request/routePattern.md

 ##### Action method parameter

 Pattern name: `actionMethodParameter`.

-This pattern is an improvement to `actionMethod` patern allowing plceholder to be defined in route path using method parameters.
-Method parameter which has scaler type hint are considered placeholder segment for the route.
+This pattern is an improvement to `actionMethod` pattern allowing placeholder to be defined in route path using method parameters.
+Method parameter which has scaler type are considered placeholder segment for the route.

 This pattern iterates over each method parameter for creating placeholder segment.
-It stops when it encounters non scaler type hint for the parameter.
+It stops when it encounters non scaler type for the parameter.
 Below are supported scaler types:

 1. String
 2. Int